We think this TV show stands out for:

 What parents need to know

-Parents need to know that this classic sitcom is intended solely for the purpose of goofy entertainment.
+Parents need to know that Gilligan's Island is a classic sitcom intended solely for the purpose of goofy entertainment.
 Some positive themes resonate throughout (cooperation, resourcefulness, optimism), but there's very little here in the way of educational substance.
 Ginger's occasional use of sex appeal to manipulate her male island-mates may teach unwanted lessons about the power of physical appearance as a bargaining tool.
 Arguments on the show can be heated, though they're usually ridiculous and comic rather than serious and abusive.

 What's the story?